 Enhancers add an extra embellishment to mouldings which look more structurally cohesive than a Fillet to the overall design of the frame.

-These images (above) show the same print matted with three different colors.
-None of the choices are wrong, they are just different.
+These images (above) show the same print matted with three different colours.
+None of the choices is wrong, they are just different.

-Mats are now available in a variety of colors, patterns and textures, which allows them to act in a decorative roll.
+Mats are now available in a variety of colours, patterns and textures, which allows them to act in a decorative roll.
 Mats even come in shiny metallic and suede!

 If you want a more lush look for your print, you might consider a thicker mat.
 Above, the outer mat is 8 ply with a beveled edge, it is much more apparent in the photograph while the middle (beveled) and inner (straight cut) 4 ply mats are less obvious with their lower profiles.

 When mats were first introduced to framing, they were all a single layer.
 Today it is much more common to use two or three layers.

 - Used most on high end art where the frame designs are simple and classic, not decorative.

 - Also used when matting vintage, classic or antique pieces as it helps them look authentic to their era.